 In class we derived four different mathematical models of the plane pendulum, listed here in order of decreasing mathematical complexity.

 Nonlinear damped pendulum.
 This is the most physically realistic model.
-It includes a linear model of air resistance the term and is accurate for large displacement angles
+It includes a linear model of air resistance the

 .

 Nonlinear undamped pendulum.
 This model neglects air resistance.
-It is derived from the previous model by setting the air resistance constant to zero.
+It is derived from the previous model by setting the air resistance constant

 Linear damped pendulum.
 This is valid only for small oscillations.
-You can derive it from the nonlinear damped pendulum model by substituting the small angle approximation for small
+You can derive it from the nonlinear damped pendulum model by substituting the small angle approximation

 .